-Our objective: prevent and protect
+Our objective: preserve and protect

-These lines of action group together the basic principles of action defined in the Biodiversity Policy [PDF] and are put into practice with specific activities that are classified in the following categories:
+These basic action principles are developed in priority lines of action and are put into practice with specific activities classified in the following categories:

-- Awareness-raising and communication: includes internal and external training and education, awards, publications, cooperation, sponsoring and financing activities, etc.
+- Awareness-raising and communication: this includes internal and external training and education, awards, publications, cooperation, sponsoring and financing activities, etc.

-|Reduction of direct impacts on biodiversity||Plan for direct protection of fauna|
+|Main Plans||Reduction of direct impacts on biodiversity||Plan for direct protection of fauna|